Research: Understanding the Hoard

 The Staffordshire Hoard is undergoing one of the UK’s largest publicly-funded archaeological projects, which is offering invaluable insights into the art, wealth, power and technology of the Anglo-Saxon period.

 An initial phase of research, from 2012-2014, funded by Historic England (formerly English Heritage), the owners (Birmingham and Stoke-on-Trent City Councils), and other partners, and managed by Barbican Research Associates, completed the first steps towards understanding the collection.

 Over 18 months, the conservation team at Birmingham Museums Trust cleaned and stabilised the bulk of the collection.
 Conservation and analysis of the silver die-impressed sheets and scientific metal analyses was carried out by a team from the Department of Conservation and Scientific Research in the British Museum.
 A complete X-ray catalogue of the hoard was completed by Lincolnshire Museums and Collections Care.
 Archaeologist Chris Fern created a preliminary catalogue for the collection, and began work on understanding its typology and art styles.

-Most importantly, the end result will be not just a scholarly monograph, but also a catalogue of the entire collection as well as the supporting discussion will be available online.
+The main phase of the research project was completed in Summer 2017, and the edit and publication phase is now underway.
+The end result will be not just a scholarly monograph, but also a catalogue of the entire collection as well as the supporting discussion will be available online.
 This will ensure that the public, who have been so supportive of, and engaged with the hoard since its discovery, will be able to freely access the research themselves.

 More information about the research project and updates from it, including regular newsletter can be found on the Barbican Research Associates website.